uttkarsh123-shiv/LinkedIn_Proflie_Scrapper/README.md

 # 🔍 LinkedIn Profile Scraper

-A Chrome extension with backend support to scrape **LinkedIn profile data** (like name, headline, experience, etc.), save them into profiles, and manage them easily.
+A Chrome extension with backend support to scrape **LinkedIn profile data** (like name, bio, connectionCount, etc.), save them into profiles, and manage them easily.
 Built with **React (frontend)**, **Node.js + Express (backend)**, and **SQLite (Sequelize ORM)**.

 ---